IbrahimTanyalcin/taskq/README.md

 - No polyfill required
 - No transpiling required.
 - No config file etc.
-- About 5kB when minimized
+- About 6kB when minimized
 - Will work on ie9+.
+- Will play nice with other technologies/patterns you use in your page
 - Non-render blocking
 - You can pause/resume the main thread
 - Aware of document state (hidden, minimized etc.)